xlighting2017/Actions-Openwrt/README.md

 - Reduced `.config` file to better customize the firmware.
 - Sperate Action/config file to generate different FWs.

+## Compile and release cycle:

+- Compile: scheduled everyday (will change later)
+  - keep workflow runs for 7 days
+  - and last 2 runs older than 7 days will be kept too

+- Release: only keep latest 2 releases

 ## Credits

 - [Microsoft Azure](https://azure.microsoft.com)